-iupana shows you the future of finance in Latin America and the Caribbean through news, analysis, opinion and our weekly podcast.
+iupana shows you the future of finance in Latin America and the Caribbean through news, analysis, opinion and podcasts.
 We bring you exclusive, insightful information on how your financial services peers, competitors and clients in Latin America and the Caribbean are transforming themselves with technology.

 From direct, one-on-one interviews with leaders in banking technology in Latin America and the Caribbean, we offer in-depth coverage of:

 Katie Llanos-Small is editor and founder of iupana.
 Before launching the platform, she spent a decade covering banking and finance in emerging markets globally, including as bank finance editor at Global Capital and editor in chief of LatinFinance.
 Over the course of her career, she has interviewed corporate, financial and political leaders from all over the world, including two sitting Presidents.

 The experience gave her a deep understanding of how banking systems work and the financial dynamics in Latin America and the Caribbean.
 It also showed her an opportunity: In Latin America, tech advances were changing not just banking, but society as a whole – and the revolution was scarcely being covered.
 Katie launched iupana in early 2018 to address the need for deeper, more specialized reporting and analysis of how tech is transforming financial services and banking in Latin America and the Caribbean.

 Teresa provides strategic advice and guidance to iupana management.
 As a Commercial Director with close to 20 years of experience developing markets in the financial services industry, Teresa provides the insightful feedback and expertise necessary for the development and expansion of new products.
 Her professional experience has taken her to almost every country in Latin America and around the globe including Asia, Europe and the Middle East.
 She is bicultural, and trilingual and holds a summa cum laude International Business degree from Mercer University’s Stetson’s School of Business & Economics.